-By looking at the number of clusters found among the non polluted data, trimmed k-means and k-pdtm algorithms seem to have a better behavior.
-They tend to find the intrinsic structure all the times (5 clusters) whatever is the situation considered since the average number of clusters found among the non polluted data is around 4.9 in average with a very low standard deviation.
+By looking at the number of clusters found among the non polluted data, trimmed K-means and K-pdtm algorithms seem to have a better behavior.
+K-pdtm tends to find the intrinsic structure all the times (5 clusters) whatever is the situation considered since the average number of clusters found among the non polluted data is around 4.9 in average with a very low standard deviation.
+Trimmed K-means most of the time tends to put a center among the outliers since the number among the non polluted data is quite stable and remains around 3.5.
 However, the relevance of the data grouping decreases with the complexity of the simulated situation and is really dependant of the algorithm.
-Indeed, for the 3 simulated contexts, trimmed-k-means dispose of an average ARI about 0.60 and an average distortion which is quite huge and reaches approximately 12000 \textit{ie} 6 times more than k-pdtm distortion and twice more than kmeans distortion as we can observe in Tables~\ref{tab:Benchmark-Case-1}, \ref{tab:Benchmark_Case-2} and \ref{tab:Benchmark_Case-3}.
+Indeed, for the 3 simulated contexts, trimmed-K-means dispose of an average ARI about 0.60 and an average distortion which is quite large and reaches approximately 6000 \textit{ie} twice more than K-pdtm distortion and almost equal to K-means distortion as we can observe in Tables~\ref{tab:Benchmark-Case-1}, \ref{tab:Benchmark_Case-2} and \ref{tab:Benchmark_Case-3}.
 The cluster assigment in Figure~\ref{fig:output_trimmed-k-means} illustrates the failure of the algorithm to discover the true partition of data.

-On the other side, the ARI for k-pdtm reaches in average 0.88 in Table~\ref{tab:Benchmark-Case-1}.
+On the other side, the ARI for K-pdtm reaches in average 0.88 in Table~\ref{tab:Benchmark-Case-1}.
 Moreover, on the associated violinplot in the left side of Figure~\ref{fig:Benchmark_Violinplots_ARI}, we can see that this method is really performant since 50\% of the time (the median is represented by an orange dot), the ARI on the non polluted data is perfect and equals to 1 and the empirical distortion is low.
 However, the performance of this method decreases and becomes more erratic as the complexity of the situation increases.
-As we can observe in the middle and left side in Figure~\ref{fig:Benchmark_Violinplots_ARI}, the median ARI is as the same level as the average one which is about 0.71 and the distribution of ARI are spread almost uniformely between 0.2 and 1.
-An example of cluster assigment resulting from the k-pdtm procedure after 300 iterations is depicted in Figure~\ref{fig:output_k-pdtm}.
+As we can observe in the middle plots in Figure~\ref{fig:Benchmark_Violinplots_ARI}, the median ARI is as the same level as the average one which is about 0.71 and the distribution of ARI are spread almost uniformely between 0.5 and 1.
+An example of cluster assigment resulting from the K-pdtm procedure after 300 iterations is depicted in Figure~\ref{fig:output_k-pdtm}.